 When starting a keto diet, pretty much everyone gets focused on their ketone levels.
 It makes sense.
-They are concrete measurements of progress and most of us are goal oriented.
+They are concrete measurements of progress and most of us are goal-oriented.
 But we can’t tell you how many people we’ve spoken to who wanted to give up because they weren’t where they thought they “should be” early on.
 So, let’s not get ahead of ourselves.
-Instead, let’s explore levels of ketosis with an eye on learning what they are and what they mean, so you can understand what optimal levels are based on your goals.
-But first, a brief PSA: the following information is not meant to be substituted for medical advice, nor does it apply if you have type 1 diabetes; if you have type 1 diabetes or other serious medical conditions, you should work with your healthcare provider to determine your goals.
+Instead, let’s explore ketone levels for ketosis with an eye on learning what they are and what they mean, so you can understand what optimal levels are based on your goals.
+But first, a brief PSA: the following information is not meant to be substituted for medical advice, nor does it apply if you have type 1 diabetes.
+If you have type 1 diabetes or other serious medical conditions, you should work with your healthcare provider to determine your goals and ideal diet.

 Understanding Ketone Levels

-When discussing ketone levels/levels of ketosis, keto experts often cite The Art and Science of Low Carbohydrate Living, by Dr. Stephen Phinney, MD, PhD and Jeff Volek, PhD, RD.
-It suggests nutritional ketosis begins at molecular concentration levels of 0.5 mmol/L. That means that the minute you cross that 0.5 threshold, you’re “in ketosis.”
-From there, nutritional ketosis is considered “light” through 1.0 mmol/L (light is still good!), then becomes “optimal” 1.0 mmol/L through 3.0 mmol/L range.
-But if you look at the graph above, there is nuance within these ketone zones.
+So what level of ketones indicates ketosis?
+When discussing ketone levels/levels of ketosis, keto experts often cite The Art and Science of Low Carbohydrate Living and The Art and Science of Low Carbohydrate Performance, by Stephen Phinney, MD, PhD and Jeff Volek, PhD, RD.
+They suggest nutritional ketosis begins at molecular concentration levels of 0.5 mmol/L. That means that the minute you cross that 0.5 threshold, you’re “in ketosis.”
+From there, nutritional ketosis is considered “light” through 1.0 mmol/L (light is still good!), then becomes “optimal” in the 1.0 mmol/L through 3.0 mmol/L range.
+But if you look at the graph below, there is nuance within these ketone zones.

 What Should Your Ketone Level Be?